kmdn/mannheim-nel/README.md

 [ntee](https://github.com/studio-ousia/ntee) and and implementation of their MLP for linking, and the candidate generation approach of [nel](https://github.com/wikilinks/nel) to provide close to state of the art performance.
-An easy to setup (bare-bones) flask server is also included.
+An easy to setup flask server is also included.

 # Dependencies:
 * Python 3 with Numpy